ThatLittleChicken/chess/README.md

 - **Client**: The command line program used to play a game of chess over the network.
 - **Server**: The command line program that listens for network requests from the client and manages users and games.
 - **Shared**: Code that is used by both the client and the server.
 This includes the rules of chess and tracking the state of a game.

-## Starter Code

-As you create your chess application you will move through specific phases of development.
-This starts with implementing the moves of chess and finishes with sending game moves over the network between your client and server.
-You will start each phase by copying course provided [starter-code](starter-code/) for that phase into the source code of the project.
-Do not copy a phases' starter code before you are ready to begin work on that phase.

-## IntelliJ Support

-Open the project directory in IntelliJ in order to develop, run, and debug your code using an IDE.

 ## Maven Support